-If a freight broker just asked you for your carrier packet and you've never made one before, don't panic.
-This guide walks you through every single field — what it means, where to find the information, and what happens if you get it wrong.
+If a freight broker just asked you for your carrier packet and you have never made one before, do not panic.
+This guide walks you through every single field.
+Not sure what a carrier packet even is?
+Start with our guide on what is a carrier packet first, then come back here.

 What you need before you start